kubeflow/website/content/en/docs/components/katib/experiment.md

   - When the objective `type` is `minimize`, Katib compares all minimum metric values.

-  You are able to change the default mechanism.
-For that, define `metricStrategies` with various rules (`min`, `max` or `latest`) to extract values for each metric from the experiment's `objectiveMetricName` and `additionalMetricNames`.
+  To change the default settings, define `metricStrategies` with various rules (`min`, `max` or `latest`) to extract values for each metric from the experiment's `objectiveMetricName` and `additionalMetricNames`.
   The experiment's objective value is calculated in accordance with the selected strategy.

-  For example, if you set the below parameters in your experiment:
+  For example, you can set the parameters in your experiment as follows:

   ```yaml
   . . .